We're Hiring New Flight Instructors

 Randy EaryRandy developed a passion for aviation while growing up on Eglin Air Force Base in Panama City, Florida.
 He has had a private pilot certificate since 2002 and has recently become an Advanced Ground Instructor and Instrument Ground Instructor.
 He is the vice president of the board of directors for the Deer Valley Pilots Association, a 250-member strong organization advocating for the best that DVT has to offer pilots, aircraft owners, and tenants on the airfield.
 He graduated from Grand Canyon University in Phoenix.
 Randy owns most of the DJI product catalog and is principal of FLYUASAZ, an aerial photography company.

 Dennis FisherDARTdrones’ Instructor Dennis Fisher is a drone business owner and manned aircraft pilot based out of Dayton, Ohio.
 Dennis possesses a Commercial, ASEL, AMEL, CFII, CFIG, and UAS pilot rating with 3,000+ manned flight hours and 300+ unmanned flight hours.
-Dennis’s business, Rapid Aerial Imagery, offers multi-rotor and fixed wing aerial platforms for real estate marketing imagery, mapping and 3D modeling products, building and infrastructure inspections, search and rescue, aviation accident investigations and more.
+Dennis’s business, Rapid Aerial Imaging, offers multi-rotor and fixed wing aerial platforms for real estate marketing imagery, mapping and 3D modeling products, building and infrastructure inspections, search and rescue, aviation accident investigations and more.

 Dennis has been operating sUAS aircraft since 2015 and was one of the first 500 individuals to receive a 333 Exemption.
 Dennis sUAS specialties include construction, real estate, mapping, surveying, volumetric surveying, building & infrastructure inspections, thermal inspections, agricultural, and sporting events.